-EmpowerGirls youth mentoring program serves middle and high school girls.
+EmpowerGirls serves middle and high school girls.
 The program is run in District of Columbia Public Schools and Prince George’s County Public Schools.
-During the school day, students meet for EmpowerGirls sessions – during lunch or other regularly scheduled period.
+During the school day, students meet for EmpowerGirls sessions – during lunch or other regularly scheduled periods.
 In addition, students meet with an assigned near-peer mentor during special EmpowerGirls field trips, or planned one-on-one activities.
 Mentors stay in contact with EmpowerGirls through ongoing communication to build authentic bonds and sisterhood.

 Mentor a Young Girl Today

 Invest in a young girl while developing marketable leadership skills.
 As a mentor, you can make a difference in the lives of girls in the national capital area TODAY!

 What Does it Take to be a Mentor?

 - Agree to make a one-year commitment as a mentor.